 You don’t have time to be inefficient – especially if you’re in an industry with tight profit margins.
 You know that the faster you can move products, the more profit you stand to make.

-Inefficiencies in your operations can take many forms but one of the most visible places is in your receiving and warehousing space.
+Inefficiencies in your operations can take many forms but one of the most visible places is in receiving and warehousing.
 According to the U.S. Census Bureau, the average American warehouse wastes 6.9 weeks a year on unnecessary motion (or inefficiencies) for a cost of $4.3 billion, or 265 million hours of labor annually.